humilimo/One-K-night-in-a-Dungeon/One (K)night in a Dungeon/Readme.md

 ## One (k)night in a dungeon:
-Projeto da disciplina de Introdução a Programação no qual consiste em criar um jogo em C utilizando a biblioteca raylib.
+Jogo em C utilizando a biblioteca raylib.

-Participantes do projeto: Luis Felipe Oliveira, Filipe Maciel, Victoria Xavier, Emily Marques e Amanda Cristina Fernandes.

 ![menu](https://user-images.githubusercontent.com/102665384/168484645-73006021-5c47-4a27-9951-de937035c348.png)